OptimalBranching/BooleanInference.jl/matrix100/slides-sat.typ

 *Background for TN experts*:
 - Tensor networks with *tropical algebra* can solve CSP @Liu2021@Liu2023
 - Hard constraints create *sparsity* — many tensor elements are zero
-- Direct sparse contraction helps, but *still slower than branching* 😞
+- #v(-7pt)Sparse tensor network contraction helps, but *still slower than branching* 😞

 *New insight*: Don't just exploit sparsity — use branching to *decompose* the network!